-We recently returned from a wonderful stay on the Isle of Coll.
-This blog features my top things to see and do on Coll.
+We recently returned from a wonderful stay on the Isle of Coll in the Inner Hebrides.
+This blog features my top things to see and do on the lovely Hebridean island.

 The Isle of Coll is thirteen miles long and three miles across at its widest part.
 Around 150 people live on the island.
 The main settlement is Arinagour – a small village with a general store, post office, church, hotel, bunkhouse and cafe.

 The fictitious island of Struay in Mairi Hedderwick’s Katie Morag books was inspired by Coll.
 Coll featured in the BBC’s adaptation of the much-loved books.

 Getting to the Isle of Coll, Inner Hebrides

 The Isle of Coll is reached via ferry from Oban.
 The 2 hour 40 minute crossing, operated by CalMac is incredibly scenic.

 You can also fly to Coll with Hebridean Air Services Ltd.

 Accommodation on the Isle of Coll, Inner Hebrides

 Accommodation on the small Hebridean island is limited, so if you’re planning a visit it’s advisable to book well in advance.